Glossary

 instance

-An object that instantiates one another object, interpreted as its class.
+An object that instantiates another object, interpreted as its class.
 An object may instantiate multiple objects (also known as multiple instantiation).

 instantiation